mono/mono-tls/README.md

 * Xamarin.AsyncTests from the [martin-newtls](https://github.com/xamarin/web-tests/tree/martin-newtls) branch.
 This is included as a submodule.

-* Mono 4.0 must be installed as system-default Mono in `/Library/Frameworks/Mono.framework`.
+* Mono 4.2.0 from the `mono-4.2.0-pre2-branch` must be installed as system-default Mono in `/Library/Frameworks/Mono.framework`.

   This is required because some internals in the binary serialization format have changed, which Xamarin Studio uses to communicate to the external `mdtool` build process when building against a custom runtime.

 * Mono from the [work-newtls](https://github.com/mono/mono/tree/work-newtls) branch installed into a custom prefix.

+  Minimum required version is commit `466d6df659894eed1a4b2bc9cafa1ce0b9ce670d`.

   At the moment, this custom prefix must be `/Workspace/INSTALL` - this is unfortunately hardcoded in the [native Xcode project](https://github.com/mono/mono-tls/blob/master/NativeOpenSsl/NativeOpenSsl.xcodeproj/project.pbxproj) at the moment.